kjb085/MMM-Dilbert/README.md

 # MMM-Dilbert #

 This module is used to display Dilbert comics from www.dilbert.com created by the great Scott Adams ([@ScottAdamsSays](https://twitter.com/ScottAdamsSays)).
-Despite limited functionality, the module has considerable configurability and comes with an autocorrect feature to ensure that the module can overcome any temporary networking hiccups may otherwise require the mirror to be restarted to overcome.
+Despite limited functionality, the module has considerable configurability and comes with an autocorrect feature to ensure that the module can overcome any temporary networking hiccups that would otherwise require the mirror to be restarted to overcome.

 ## End User Dependencies ##

-Just an installation of [Magic Mirror<sup>2</sup>](https://github.com/MichMich/MagicMirror) and a have working internet connection.
+Just an installation of [Magic Mirror<sup>2</sup>](https://github.com/MichMich/MagicMirror) and a working internet connection.

 ## Installation ##

 1. Run `git clone https://github.com/kjb085/MMM-Dilbert.git` in the directory `~/MagicMirror/modules`
 2. Run `npm install --production` to install the required dependencies
-3. Add MMM-Dilber to your config file `~/MagicMirror/config/config.js`
+3. Add MMM-Dilbert to your config file `~/MagicMirror/config/config.js`

 ```
 {